ryanalfe/Insurance-Risk-Dashboard/docs/VALIDATION.md

 | 55–64 | 99,094 | 5,124 | 9.1212 |
 | 65+ | 73,162 | 4,560 | 9.5019 |

 Retained all source exposure values, including 1,224 above one year.
 Did not cap ages, costs, or exposure, and did not delete mismatched policies.
 This is a transparent raw-data baseline, not an actuarial pricing model.
-Currency labeling and redistribution terms still require source verification.